marcglasberg/fast_immutable_collections/README.md

 <br>

-## 15. Final note:
+## 17. Final Note

-This package is very complex and it's still fairly new.
+This package is very complex and still fairly new.
 I am using it myself in important projects of mine, so you can say I trust it, but bugs are still possible.
-In special, Philippe was responsible for creating the tests, so if you find any bugs it's his fault! 😂 (I am only half kidding 😐).
+<a href="https://github.com/psygo">Philippe Fanaro</a> was responsible for creating the tests,
+so if you find any bugs it's his fault! 😂 — I am only half kidding 😐.

 ***